 Nematodes are tiny, microscopic roundworms.
-Most are soil dwelling where they live off fungi and bacteria and are not harmful to plant but a few are plant pathogens.
-Others are actually beneficial as insect-predators, used to help control insect pest such as Japanese beetle and other soil inhabiting grubs.
+Most are soil-dwelling where they live off fungi and bacteria and are not harmful to plants but a few are plant pathogens.
+Others are beneficial as insect predators, used to help control insect pests such as Japanese beetles and other soil-inhabiting grubs.
 About 40 species of plant-parasite nematodes have been reported in Missouri where they infest a wide range of plants.
 In addition to being plant pathogens in their own right, root-feeding nematodes can provide entrances to root rots and wilts.
 Some also transmit viral diseases.

 Many trees, ornamentals, grasses and vegetables are susceptible to root-knot nematodes.
 According to the University of Missouri, some vegetable crops in Missouri that are most susceptible to root-knot nematodes are tomatoes, okra, beans, squash, peppers, carrots, cucumbers, muskmelons, eggplant and watermelons.
 Nematode damage also has been observed on Swiss chard, peas, parsnips, Irish potatoes, New Zealand spinach and fall-grown turnips and spinach.
 Plants that are fairly resistant include: broccoli, Brussels sprouts, mustard, chives, cress, garlic, leek, groundcherry and rutabaga.
 Other plants that grow well even when root-knot nematodes are present are globe artichoke, Jerusalem artichoke, asparagus, sweet corn, horseradish, some lima bean varieties, onion and rhubarb.

 Established trees and ornamentals may live with root-knot nematode damage for many years with few signs of damage.
 Even if the plant dies from the nematodes during a period of stress the nematodes may escape detection unless the root system of the plant is dug up and examined.